Castaway depot: Depot locations

 On the Auckland Islands, depots were established on the main island at the inner reaches of Norman Inlet, and at Erebus Cove, Port Ross (where there was also a boatshed).
 The boatshed and ruined depot are the only historical buildings left at Erebus Cove.

-Also present in Erebus Cove is a southern rata tree (known as the Victoria Tree) with a carved inscription commemorating the routine castaway survey visit of the Australian government ship Victoria in 1865.
+Also present in Erebus Cove is a southern rātā tree (known as the Victoria Tree) with a carved inscription commemorating the routine castaway survey visit of the Australian government ship Victoria in 1865.

 Camp Cove, on Carnley Harbour, had a depot, shelter and boatshed.
 On Enderby Island, the Stella Hut was located inland from the later boat shed at Sandy Bay.
 Rose Island and Ewing Island had boatsheds.
 Signposts were located throughout the islands.

 On the Campbell Islands, depots were located at Hut Cove, Anchorage Bay.
 A depot was established on the rocky Bounty Islands.
 In 1891, while on a cruise in search of the missing ships Kakanui and Assaye, Captain Fairchild of the Hinemoa noted that the Bounty Island depot had been destroyed by waves, even though located 100 ft above sea level.
 Attempts were made to land wood for rebuilding, but bad weather prevented the completion of the task.

 A number of these depots are still in situ and are managed by the Department of Conservation (DOC); these include the 1908 hut on Antipodes Island, the 1880 Stella Hut on Enderby Island, and the boatshed on Enderby.
 The 1890s castaway depot at Camp Cove, Carnley Harbour, on Auckland Island was identified in a 2003 DOC survey as "worthy of inclusion on the 'actively managed' list."
 DOC also maintain other historical sites on the islands, including shipwreck relics.